kwminnick/rackspace-dns-cli/README.md

     		domain-modify       Modify a domain.
     		domain-show         Show details about the given domain limits              List all applicable limits.
+    		rdns-create         Add a reverse DNS record to the specified domain. rdns-delete         Remove one or all PTR records associated with a Rackspace Cloud device.
+Use the optional ip parameter to specify a specific record to delete.
+Omitting this parameter removes all PTR records associated with the specified device.
+    		rdns-list           List all PTR records configured for the specified Cloud Server.
-    		record-create       Add new record to the specified domain. record-delete       Delete a record of the specified domain. record-list         Print a list of records for the given domain.
+    		rdns-modify         Modify a reverse DNS record to the specified domain. record-create       Add new record to the specified domain. record-delete       Delete a record of the specified domain. record-list         Print a list of records for the given domain.